tschm/marimo_dev/README.md

 ### Embedded Marimo Server

-This uses the VSCode extension marimo-team.vscode-marimo to run Marimo from within the VSCode environment.
+This uses the VS Code extension marimo-team.vscode-marimo to run Marimo from within the VS Code environment.

 ## Steps for Creating the DevContainer